grdw/grdw/_posts/2021-10-30-project-euler-23-non-abundant-sums.md

 }
 ```

 This results in the correct answer of 4179871.
-It is still quite slow, because for each number that isn't a double abundant number, a potential 6965 number need to be checked.
+It is still quite slow, because for each number that isn't a double abundant number, a potential 6965 numbers need to be checked.
 I do believe this can be done quite a lot faster by splitting the numbers in to odd and even numbers.
-The reason why I'm suggesting this is that most abundant numbers are divisible by 2, however not all of them are.
+The reason why I'm suggesting this is that almost all abundant numbers are divisible by 2 (the first which isn't is 945).

 ```rust
 fn non_double_abundant(start: u32) -> u32 {